marcel-goldschen-ohm/pyqt-ext/docs/AbstractTree.md

 # AbstractDndTreeModel
 Source code: [AbstractTreeModel.py](../src/pyqt_ext/tree/AbstractTreeModel.py)

-Same as `AbstractTreeModel` except that drag and drop is enabled (`supportedDropActions` allows `MoveAction` and `CopyAction` by default).
-The rest of what is needed to support drag and drop is already in `AbstractTreeModel` (e.g., see `flags`), it is simply ignored until drag and drop actions are specifically supported.
-To customize drag and drop behaviour, you can reimplement `flags` and/or `moveRows`.
-Another place you can customize drag and drop behavior is by reimplementing `dragEnterEvent` and/or `dropEvent` in `AbstractTreeView`. *!!!
-Currently, `AbstractTreeView` does not handle mime data, so the out-of-the-box drag and drop only handles moving items within a tree.*
+Same as `AbstractTreeModel` except that drag-and-drop is enabled (`supportedDropActions` allows `MoveAction` and `CopyAction` by default).
+The rest of what is needed to support drag-and-drop is already in `AbstractTreeModel` (e.g., see `flags`), it is simply ignored until drag-and-drop actions are specifically supported.
+To customize drag-and-drop behaviour, you can reimplement `flags` and/or `moveRows`.
+Another place you can customize drag-and-drop behavior is by reimplementing `dragEnterEvent` and/or `dropEvent` in `AbstractTreeView`. *!!!
+Currently, `AbstractTreeView` does not handle mime data, so the out-of-the-box drag-and-drop only handles moving items within a tree.*

 # AbstractTreeView
 Source code: [AbstractTreeView.py](../src/pyqt_ext/tree/AbstractTreeView.py)

 `AbstractTreeView` provides a `QTreeView` with a context menu and Ctrl+Wheel expanding/folding of the tree branches.
 The view is functional out-of-the-box.
-It also supports drag and drop (the model will also need to support drag and drop). *!!!
-Currently, `AbstractTreeView` does not handle mime data, so the out-of-the-box drag and drop only handles moving items within a tree.*
+It also supports drag-and-drop (the model will also need to support drag-and-drop). *!!!
+Currently, `AbstractTreeView` does not handle mime data, so the out-of-the-box drag-and-drop only handles moving items within a tree.*